 Magenta: What does great facilities management mean to you?

-MG: There is a lot of commentary in publications and at awards ceremonies about what great FM is.
-It is easy to get sucked into believing what great FM is or looks like, but we must remember that a lot of what we hear about is carried out on behalf of clients with bottomless pockets, which is rarely the case for most facilities managers.
+MG: It is easy to get sucked into believing what great FM is or looks like, but we must remember that a lot of what we hear about is carried out on behalf of clients with bottomless pockets, which is rarely the case for most facilities managers.

 Magenta: There is a concerted effort in the industry at the moment to embrace ‘workplace’ and frame what the industry is doing around the employee experience.
 Is anything important missing from the conversation?

-MG: Yes, absolutely.
-I alluded to this in your previous question.
-We seem to have become entranced by this “issue” of the workplace and the employee experience.
-FM’s don’t just manage offices.
-At the recent BESA Conference it was pointed out that FM’s look after buildings and often it’s the buildings that are critical – a point in case is Grenfell Tower!
+MG: We seem to have become entranced by this “issue” of the workplace and the employee experience.
+Facilities managers don’t just manage offices.
+At the recent BESA Conference it was pointed out that FMs look after buildings and often it’s the buildings that are critical – a point in case is Grenfell Tower!

 I come back to my previous comment about leadership and add in ownership.
 Facilities managers are guardians of people’s welfare and wellbeing.
 Whether you are at work, at home, in the shops, or in a leisure centre, the FM should make that environment fit for purpose.
 It might be the desire to get boardroom recognition from which this expression has evolved to raise the profile of FM.
 For me it’s a misnomer.